ghostnaps/rbxasset/README.md

 ```

 To get deployment to work properly, the following are required:
-* `creatorId`: The ID of the User or Group that will own the published asset
+* `creatorId`: The ID of the User or Group that will own the published assets
 * `creatorType`: Either `"User"` or `"Group"`.
 This is just to tell rbxasset how to interpret `creatorId`
 * `universeId`: The `game.GameId` of an experience that will be used for Luau Execution.
-The experience must be owned by the same Creator
+The experience must be owned by the asset creator
-* `placeId`: The `game.PlaceId` of an experience that will be used for Luau Execution
+* `placeId`: The `game.PlaceId` of an experience that will be used for Luau Execution.
+The experience must be owned by the asset creator

 ## API Key